Consensys/quorum-profiling/scripts/README.md

-## Test Quorum locally
+# Test Quorum locally
- In this scenario it is assumed that you have a quorum network running locally and want to run Jmeter stress test on it.
+ In this scenario it is assumed that there is a quorum network running locally and the goal is to run Jmeter stress test on it.

- ### Usage
+ ## Usage
  Update `quorum-test/scripts/jmeter/host_acct.csv` and `quorum-test/scripts/jmeter/network.properties` with details of your quorum network and Jmeter test parameters.

- To choose correct Jmeter test profile refer to section _Test profiles_ [here](../stresstest-aws/README.md#test-profiles)
+ To choose correct Jmeter test profile refer to section _Test profiles_ [here](../stresstest-aws/jmeter-test/README.md)

- #### To Start Test
+ ### To Start Test
 `cd quorum-test/scripts`

  `./start-test.sh --testProfile <jmeter-test-profile> --consensus <ibft|raft> --endpoint <quorum-rpc-endpoint> --basedir <repo base dir>`